s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

 ### Change hostname

-To change the hostname, run this command:
+To change the hostname, run these commands:

+    sudo apt install -y avahi-daemon
     sudo hostnamectl set-hostname plex

 You can use another hostname, of course. just replace "plex" above with something else.